giuseppefilitto/img-segm/docs/source/MRIsegm.rst

 MRIsegm.datagenerators
 ----------------------

-This module contains the implementation of a method to generate data for training a U-Net model.
+This module contains the implementation of DataGenerators.

 .. automodule:: MRIsegm.datagenerators
    :members: